Information for Employers

-Your employees' Social Insurance Number (SIN) is confidential and should only be used for income-related information.
+The Social Insurance Number (SIN) is used to administer many government benefits including Old Age Security, Canada Pension Plan, Canada Student Loans and Employment Insurance.
 As an employer, you play a leading role in protecting your employees' personal information and preventing fraudulent activities.
+Your employees' SIN is confidential and should only be used for income-related information.

-Did you know that, in Canada, the Personal Information Protection and Electronic Documents Act sets out ground rules about how private sector organizations may collect, use or disclose personal information?
+In Canada, the Personal Information Protection and Electronic Documents Act sets out ground rules about how private sector organizations may collect, use or disclose personal information.

-- Ensure employees are correctly identified by requesting pieces of identification before finalizing their employment documents.
+- Employees should be correctly identified by requesting other pieces of identification, before finalizing their employment documents.

 - Date modified: